 If you’re using Google Docs, for example, you can view a document’s version history and track changes.
 No seals of approval, though.
 You can use comments, version names, and different folders to specify a document’s status, but there are no dedicated tools for that.

 A DAM handles this differently.
-You can assign roles and create a digital asset management system with a defined taxonomy.
+You can assign roles and permissions, and create a clear taxonomy to organize your digital assets.
 As a result, everyone will know exactly what they need to do and whether it’s their turn at bat.

 You can also follow audit trails to see who did what and when.
 Audit logs will give your digital asset manager the full picture.